wp-plugins/bb-edition-control/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Plugin to group the content in editions, as magazines and jornals do.
 Plugin para categorizar todo conteúdo em edições, como em um jornal.

 == Description ==